xtremepush/XtremePush-Phonegap/readme.md

 ### 4. Connect your App to the XtremePush Platform <a name="ios_connect_xtreme"></a>

 Please follow documentation [here](https://xtremepush.com/docs/libs/ios_start/).

+Automatic adding of the Plugin

+In the folder with your PhoneGap aplication please use command:

+cordova plugins add %extracted_folder%/Plugin

+Build your application using command:

+cordova build ios

 ### 5. Tagging your app to enable deeper audience analysis and segmentation <a name="ios_tagging"></a>